zanadoman/SlayEngineV1/README.md

 You need to end every render sesson by calling this function

 ### uint16 slayRender***()
-With these functions you can render something to the screen with absolute positions
+With these functions you can render something to the screen with absolute positions\
+For textures and texts you can set rotation and flipping (slayFlipNONE, slayFlipHORIZONTAL, slayFlipVERTICAL) you can set both vertical and horizontal flip with a | operator.

 ### uint16 slayRender***Camera()
 This time the rendering process will apply the perspective of the camera to the position and the size to the object to be rendered